 Why would anyone want to do it?

-Ask the majority of mountaineers why they pursue the sport and many would struggle to come up with a logical answer as to why they devote many hours, days and sometimes months to … lets be blunt … climbing a lump of rock!
+Ask the majority of mountaineers why they pursue the sport and many would struggle to come up with a logical answer as to why they devote many hours, days and sometimes months to, basically, climbing a lump of rock!
 But mountains have always held a considerable fascination to people for many different reasons.

 How much time does it take?

 A mountaineering route could be as short as a few hours of climbing to reach a summit to then descend by walking down.
 This could be extended to day-long or multi-day ascents.
 At the other extreme, mountaineering routes can literally take months.
 But remember, the quality of a climb is not just determined by the altitude climbed, but by a number of other factors.

 Many mountaineers become obsessed with ‘bagging’ some of the world’s 8,000m (5 mile) peaks (all located in the Himalayas).
 Some equally challenging but more enjoyable routes are to be found on many other peaks around the world.
 The sheer remoteness of some of the world’s mountain peaks means that no transportation can get you easily to your route meaning the only way there is weeks of trekking.

 Once on a mountain, ascent at altitude means that time must also be taken to let the body adjust and acclimatise to working in a thinner atmosphere with less oxygen (any ascent over 5,000m or 1.86 miles can be considered high enough to cause altitude related problems).